Delta Air Lines Flight 191: Crash

 At 18:03:46, the approach controller once again asked Flight 191 to reduce its speed, this time to 150 kn, and then handed the flight over to the tower controller.
-Twelve seconds later, the captain radioed the tower and said, "Tower[:] Delta one ninety one heavy, out here in the rain, feels good."
+Twelve seconds later, Connors radioed the tower and said, "Tower[:] Delta one ninety one heavy, out here in the rain, feels good."
 The tower controller advised Flight 191 that the wind was blowing at 5 kn with gusts up to 15 kn, which the captain acknowledged.
 The flight crew lowered the landing gear and extended their flaps for landing.
 At 18:04:18, Price commented, "Lightning coming out of that one. ...
 Right ahead of us."
-The captain called out that they were at 1000 ft at 18:05:05.
+Connors called out that they were at 1000 ft at 18:05:05.
 Fourteen seconds later, he cautioned Price to watch his airspeed.
 At the same time, the cockpit voice recorder (CVR) captured the beginning of a sound identified as rain hitting the cockpit.
-The captain warned Price, "You're gonna lose it all of a sudden, there it is."
-At 18:05:26, the captain told Price, "Push it up, push it way up."
+Connors warned Price, "You're gonna lose it all of a sudden, there it is."
+At 18:05:26, Connors told Price, "Push it up, push it way up."
 Several seconds later, the CVR recorded the sound of the engines spooling up.
 Connors then said, "That's it."
 At 18:05:36, Connors exclaimed, "Hang on to the son of a bitch!"
 From this point, the aircraft began a descent from which it never recovered.
 The angle of attack (AOA) was over 30° and began to vary wildly over the next few seconds.
 The pitch angle began to sink and the aircraft started descending below the glideslope.

 At 18:05:44, with the aircraft descending at more than 3000 ft/min the ground proximity warning system (GPWS) sounded.
 The captain responded by declaring "TOGA", aviation shorthand for the order to apply maximum thrust and abort a landing by going around.
 The first officer responded by pulling up and raising the nose of the aircraft, which slowed but did not stop the plane's descent.
 At 18:05:52, still descending at a rate around 600 ft/min, the aircraft's landing gear made contact with a plowed field 6336 ft north of the runway and 360 ft east of the runway centerline.
 Remaining structurally intact, Flight 191 remained on the ground while rolling at high speed across the farmland.
 The main landing gear left shallow depressions in the field that extended for 240 ft before disappearing and reappearing a few times as the aircraft approached Texas State Highway 114.